michaelraue/PlantUmlGenerator/README.md

   * Also records are always considered as a `Value Object`
 * Display list types not as an association to the real list type, but as a `*` association to the generic type behind the list
   * If a dictionary type is used, use the `.Value` part as the underlying class an association should point to
+* Let the user configure namespaces in which no associations go in (all properties of types of such a namespace get always printed as attributes)
+* Let the user configure namespaces which shall never appear in diagrams of other namespaces
+* Let the user configure the color of namespace box borders
+  * This is done with a `_common.puml` file which gets generated in the output folder and will never be overwritten

 ### Backlog
 * Support interfaces and structs
-* Let the user configure namespaces which shall never appear in diagrams of other namespaces
-* Let the user configure namespaces in which no associations go in (all properties of types of such a namespace get always printed as attributes)
 * Let the user configure different background colors for namespaces
-* Let the user configure the color of namespace box borders
-* Let the user configure an option to merge namespace boxes into one if possible
-  * Example: If there is only one class in a diagram and this class is in the namespace `X.Y`, then just draw one namespace box with the title `X.Y` instead of two nested boxes with `Y` inside of `X`.